 In The Lost Age, there are items that can be equipped to change the character's class.
 These tend to be drastically different from the base classes made through djinn.

 The Medic: If you can be bothered to play around with the Djinn, nearly every character can be a healer.
 However, whenever someone needs healing in-story, it's usually provided by Mercury Adepts Mia and Piers, regardless of your current class setups.

 A lot is made about the Anemos tribe, of which (at least) two major characters are descendants and whose entire city apparently lifted off to become the Moon.
 Guess who doesn't show up in Dark Dawn?

 There are at least two elf-related artifacts in the first game.
 There's no sign of elves anywhere else in the series (unless you count the Mars Clan, who are more draconic), including Dark Dawn.

 While the Anemos tribe is at least mentioned, there is no explanation at all for the missing Venus Clan.
-Are they extinct or still in hiding?
+Are they hunted to extinction or still in hiding?
 Nobody in the game knows.

 Mistaken Nationality: After the Jupiter Lighthouse event, the heroes meet Hama in Contigo, Weyard's Mayincatec city, along with Garet and Mia remembering meeting her in not-China.
 (Note that she was accompanied by the Xianese music theme.
 But suddenly she revealed that she was actually born and raised in Contigo.
 And also Ivan's sister.
 None of them saw this coming since she looks nothing like Ivan and more like her student Feizhi.